Rachel Carns: The King Cobra/TWIN

 In the meantime, Carns collaborated with future bandmate Kwo (later known as Ghost) to write an original score for the punk performance art cabaret Dr. Frockrocket's Vivifying (Re-Animatronic) Menagerie And Medicine Show.
 Carns played organ and Kwo played guitar; they were joined in the pit by Jeri Lynn Beard (drums) and Nora Danielson (violin).
 The show, starring Jody Bleyle, Bridget Irish, Tara Jepsen, Beth Lisick, Nomy Lamm, Inga Muscio, Beth Stinson, and Spider, toured the west coast and was featured at Boston's 2001 Out On the Edge queer theater festival.

 After Frockrocket, Carns returned to the drums and headset mic, and she and Ghost continued to write and perform under the name The King Cobra.
 One of their earliest shows was at the first-ever Homo A Go Go festival in Olympia in 2002; the duo went on to play west coast shows with bands like Young People, The Gossip, and V For Vendetta.
 Soon after, Tara Jane O'Neil joined on bass; as a trio, The King Cobra released an EP on Troubleman Unlimited, and toured the west coast with Erase Errata and Shoplifting, east coast with The Quails, and the U.S. with Tracy + the Plastics.
 In 2004, TJO moved to Portland and The King Cobra became a duo once more.
 They self-released a 3" mini-CD and continued touring extensively, playing shows with Wikkid, The Planet The, Lezzies On X, Experimental Dental School, and Thrones, among others.
 In mid-2006 The King Cobra changed their band name to TWIN.

 Cloud Eye Control

 In 2009, Transfused alumni Anna Oxygen commissioned Carns and ex-bandmate Radio Sloan to compose an overture for Under Polaris, a multimedia performance art piece by experimental theater group Cloud Eye Control, and eventually to join the live band, with Carns playing electronic drums, glockenspiel, doumbek, and conga.
 Under Polaris sold out a five-day run at REDCAT in Los Angeles, and was featured at the 2009 National Performers Network conference in Knoxville, Tennessee.
 In 2010 the show will travel to the Exit Festival in Paris, and the Fusebox Festival in Austin, Texas.

 Magic Kombucha

 In 2006, Carns began homebrewing kombucha using Olympia's artesian well water.
 Friends and houseguests loved it, and in 2007 she began bottling commercially under the name Magic Kombucha, and is selling wholesale to local restaurants and stores.

 Personal life

-Carns is a breast cancer survivor and openly lesbian.
+Carns battled breast cancer in 2009, was cancer free for 17 years, before getting re-diagnosed in 2026.
+Carns is openly lesbian.